-Both fields are of type integer, and the result would be truncate to an integer.
-That's why we have multiplied by 1.0, to indicate that we want floating point number a result.
+In earlier version, since both fields are of type integer, the result would be truncated to an integer.
+In this case the formula should be: 1.0 "MALES" / "FEMALES", to indicate that we want floating point number a result.

 We can use conditional functions to have a new field with male or female text strings instead of those ratio value, using the following formula: